What Happens If You Die Without a Will in NC

 Who Inherits When Single Persons with Children Die Without a Will?

 If you have two or more children, who all survive you, they will all share your property equally.
-However, if one or more or more of your children predecease you, the distribution gets trickier.
+However, if one or more or more of your children die before you, the deceased child’s share will pass to their surviving descendants.

-• But what if Tom and Dick both predeceased John, and Dick had one child, Mary, who survived him.
+- But what if Tom and Dick both died before John, and Dick had one child, Mary, who survived him.
 In this case, Harry would receive a third of the property, but since the remaining beneficiaries are all John’s grandchildren, Jack, Jill, and Mary would each receive an equal share of the remaining two-thirds of the property.

-Does Spouse Automatically Inherit Everything When a Married Persons Die Without a Will in North Carolina?
+Who Inherits When Married People Die Without a Will in North Carolina?

-Most people assume that if you are married and die without a Will, all your property will pass to your surviving spouse.
+Many people assume that if you die without a Will and have a surviving spouse, all your property will pass to your surviving spouse.
 That’s not always the case.

 If you die married, the distribution of your other property will depend on whether the property is real property or personal property, and whether you have surviving parents or children.

-Your surviving spouse will inherit a smaller share if you have more than one child.
-If you have two or more children or descendants of any children, then your spouse will inherit 1/3 undivided interest in your real property, and your children will inherit the rest.
+- If two or more children (or their descendants) survive, your spouse will inherit one-third in your real property, and your children will inherit the rest.

-If you do not have children, but both or either of your parents survive you, then your spouse receives the first $100,000 in value plus one-half of the balance of the personal property.
-Surviving parents would inherit the remainder.
+- If you do not have children, but both or either of your parents survive you, then your spouse receives the first $100,000 in value plus one-half of the balance of the personal property; your parents would inherit the remainder.

-What happens if you have children?
-If one child or descendants of one child survive you, your spouse will inherit the first $60,000 in of personal property plus one-half of the balance of the property.
+- If one child (or descendants of one child) survive you, your spouse will inherit the first $60,000 in of personal property plus one-half of the balance of the property.
 Your children or their descendants will inherit the remainder.

 Note, however, that North Carolina Provides a safeguard for surviving spouses.
 Under North Carolina law, a spouse can claim an elective share of your estate, regardless of what your Will says.